+The correct interpretation of the observed signal is also affected by the uncertainties associated with the model of NDE considered.
 Several studies point to the fact that experimental data and NDE performance obtained from this experimental data do not translate into similar performance once in-situ (e.g., Rouhan and Schoefs, 2003).
-The reasons given typically involve aleatoric and epistemic uncertainties in influential parameters affecting the NDE quality, which cannot always be reproduced in an experimental context (Wall and Wedgwood, 1994; Straub, 2004).
-These model uncertainties can be
+The reasons given typically involve aleatoric and

 Figure 6: Interaction of the four continuous or binary variables X, Y, S, I through the NDE quality Models (1-4).
 The continuous edges illustrate the relationships between condition and observed signal described by the models.
 The grayed-out nodes designate the variables hidden when the models are directly evaluated from the experiments.
-For each model, the link between these hidden variable and the variables of the model can be expressed with Model (1) and an imposed threshold s{th} or s{th} .
+For each model, the link between these hidden variable and the variables of the model can be expressed with Model (1) and an imposed threshold $s{th}$ or $x{th}$ .